 A safer ‘social’ life

-An increasing number of financial services businesses exploiting social media opportunities are using brand and marketing technology platforms to manage the process.
+An increasing number of financial services businesses exploiting social media opportunities are using brand asset management systems to manage the process.
 An automated process with a documented audit trail is created and accessed from a single interface, bringing together the people, departments and policies involved in compiling and posting social media messages.
 Thus they can control the creation, approval and posting of social media messages, helping to reduce the risk of compliance breaches or the wrong messages appearing in the wrong context.
 Today, finally, the financial services marketing world is beginning to view social media as an opportunity rather than a hazard.